GET YOUR FIRST TREATMENT KIT FOR FREE get started

 To get rid of your butt acne (folliculitis) faster, you would need to add a medical-grade acne treatment cream to your body skincare routine.

 The best over-the-counter medications for acne on the body, including acne on the buttocks, are benzoyl peroxide (5%) and salicylic acid (2%).
 For the best results, look for something that combines medical-grade ingredients and natural boosters to improve efficacy, soothe the skin, and reduce irritation.
-For example, Australian tea tree oil is great for treating folliculitis because it helps fight bacteria and fungal infections.
-Combining powerful anti-acne medications and these natural boosters are much more effective than the individual ingredients alone.
+For example, Australian tea tree oil is excellent for treating folliculitis because it helps fight bacteria and fungal infections.
+Combining powerful anti-acne medications and these natural boosters is much more effective than the individual ingredients alone.

 What are the best natural remedies for butt acne?